Uber Self-Driving Car Research: What the Company had to Offer Aurora?

 Most ML models predict different things for a car like detecting and prioritizing objects, coordinates, safety incidents, speed limit awareness (EP3655727A1), etc. While other models talk about space finding for parking (US20190094858A1), user awareness (US20180157984A1), AV management system (US10248121B2), etc. All these activities could have been figured if anyone kept track of its patenting activity.

 Side Note: Uber selling off its Self-driving business is an exceptional case and chances are your competitors might never leave the domain.
 Would you like to keep a track of their R&D activity?
-Reach out to us and we will walk you through our approach to competitive monitoring.
-All you have to do is send us a mail at email@example.com
+Just click below and we will walk you through our approach to competitive monitoring.
+Looking forward to talking to you !

 LiDAR is a basic necessity for a self-driving car (at least for most of the autonomous vehicle companies that use LiDAR while Tesla chooses to use RADAR and Camera combination to compensate for the LiDAR technology).